 You can create your own shampoo, face wash, moisturizer and more.
 It’s not as difficult as you might think and most of the ingredients needed you probably already have on your kitchen shelves.

 This DIY Shower Jellies or Body Wash tutorial will help, too:

 This DIY Blackhead Remover is a perfect all-natural addition to your beauty routine:

-You can also use this activity with your children.
-Instead of going outside and spending more money, you can create your own personal care products, teach your children how to be thrifty, and save some extra cash.
+You can also do these with your kids.
+Instead of going somewhere and spending more money, you can create your own personal care products, teach your children how to be thrifty, and save some extra cash.

 Check out: How To Grow An Herb Garden:

-Saving money this summer does not mean you need to sacrifice a lot.
-Just making a few small changes to your home can add a lot to your monthly budget and savings account.
+Saving money this summer doesn’t mean you need to sacrifice a lot.
+Just making a few small changes at home can add a lot to your monthly budget and savings account.